ezioda004/Drum-Machine/README.md

 ## Live Preview:
-- The live preview of the SPA can be found here: https://drum-machine.netlify.com/
+- The live preview of the SPA can be found here: https://drum-machine.netlify.com/ and [Codepen](https://codepen.io/ezioda004/full/QZqrOY/)